Kanev and Todorov surfaces in toric 3-folds: Combinatorial classification of 49 canonical Fano polytopes x with x

 Recall that to a ray $\nu_i \in \Sigma_{\Delta}[1]$ is associated a torus invariant divisor $D_i$ and that the canonical divisor of $\mathbb{P}_{\Delta}$ is given by

 In this article we just deal with integral divisors.
-The results of this section remain true in arbitrary dimensions.
 We are mainly interested in hypersurfaces in toric varieties and for this we take $\Delta$ to be the Newton polytope of a Laurent polynomial $f$: \begin{definition} Let $f$ be a Laurent polynomial with presentation

 for some finite set $A \subset M$.
 The convex span of the $m \in A$ with $a_m \neq 0$ is called the Newton polytope of $f$. \end{definition} $L(\Delta)$ denotes the set of Laurent polynomials $f$ as in (\ref{f_Laurent_polynomial}) with Newton polytope $\Delta$ and